thelia/thelia.github.io/documentation/loop/product.md

         ]
       }
 outputs :
-    - {name: "#ID", description: "the product id"}
+    - {name: "$ID", description: "the product id"}
-    - {name: "#REF", description: "the product reference"}
+    - {name: "$REF", description: "the product reference"}
-    - {name: "#BEST_PRICE", description: "the product best tax-free price for the received arguments, depending on the attributes and promo status."}
+    - {name: "$BEST_PRICE", description: "the product best tax-free price for the received arguments, depending on the attributes and promo status."}
-    - {name: "#BEST_PRICE_TAX", description: "the best price taxes amount"}
+    - {name: "$BEST_PRICE_TAX", description: "the best price taxes amount"}
-    - {name: "#BEST_TAXED_PRICE", description: "the best price including taxes"}
+    - {name: "$BEST_TAXED_PRICE", description: "the best price including taxes"}
-    - {name: "#IS_PROMO", description: "returns if at least one of it's product sale element is in promo"}
+    - {name: "$IS_PROMO", description: "returns if at least one of it's product sale element is in promo"}
-    - {name: "#IS_NEW", description: "returns if at least one of it's product sale element is new"}
+    - {name: "$IS_NEW", description: "returns if at least one of it's product sale element is new"}
-    - {name: "#TITLE", description: "the product title"}
+    - {name: "$TITLE", description: "the product title"}
-    - {name: "#CHAPO", description: "the product chapo"}
+    - {name: "$CHAPO", description: "the product chapo"}
-    - {name: "#DESCRIPTION", description: "the product description"}
+    - {name: "$DESCRIPTION", description: "the product description"}
-    - {name: "#POSTSCTIPTUM", description: "the product postscriptum"}
+    - {name: "$POSTSCTIPTUM", description: "the product postscriptum"}
-    - {name: "#URL", description: "the product URL"}
+    - {name: "$URL", description: "the product URL"}
-    - {name: "#POSITION", description: "the product position"}
+    - {name: "$POSITION", description: "the product position"}
 ---

 <div class="description large-12">